Classic DP: Game Theory

 How should the stoneGame

 function be written?
-The challenge in game theory problems is that two players take turns making decisions, and both are extremely clever.
-How can this process be represented in programming?
-It's actually not difficult.
-Following the routine emphasized multiple times in the Core Framework of Dynamic Programming, first clearly define the meaning of the dp
+The challenge in game theory problems lies in the fact that two players take turns making choices, and both are extremely clever.
+How can we represent this process in programming?
+It's not difficult; just follow the routine emphasized multiple times in the Core Framework of Dynamic Programming.
+First, clarify the meaning of the dp

-array.
-Once you identify the "states" and "choices," everything will fall into place.
+array, and then as long as you identify the "state" and "choice," everything will fall into place.

 Array